dungdinhanh/dungdinhanh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a postdoctoral researcher in A/Prof [Chang Xu](http://changxu.xyz/)'s group at the School of Computer Science, The University of Sydney.
+I am a PhD student in A/Prof [Chang Xu](http://changxu.xyz/)'s group at the School of Computer Science, The University of Sydney.
-I obtained a PhD degree from Peking University supervised by A/Prof Tingting Jiang and Prof Yizhou Wang.
+I obtained Bachelor and Master degree from Hanoi Univerisity of Science and Technology supervised by A/Prof Tingting Jiang and Prof Yizhou Wang.
 My research delves deeply into computer vision and generative artificial intelligence for human action and skill understanding, also with interdisciplinary applications in healthcare data science.

 <!-- I obtained a PhD degree from Peking University supervised by A/Prof [Tingting Jiang](http://www.vie.group/ttj) and Prof [Yizhou Wang](https://cfcs.pku.edu.cn/english/people/faculty/yizhouwang/index.htm), and a Bachelor of Engineering from Tongji University.